tbradley1013/pwdthemes/README.md

 order to install this package using either `install.packages` or `install_github` methods**

+## RMarkdown Templates

+This package provides several Rmarkdown template.
+These templates will allow for users to easily create branded PWD documents to share easily.
+This will hopefully reduce the amount of time and headache that is spent trying to create LaTeX styles for reports that may be preventing people from embracing Rmarkdown for writing their reports.
+Please note that these templates are not approved by public affairs, so please consult your supervisor before using these templates to share reports outside of the department.
+The templates that are included with this package are:

+  - **PWD Report** - This template creates a report document with a standalone title page, custom page headers and PWD logos.
+This template is great for any kind of report that you may be writing for PWD.
+  - **PWD Memo** - This template creates a interoffice memo with the customary memo header.
+This will allow you to easily integrate any R code, simple or complex, into a memo that can be distributed throughout the department.
+  - **PWD Meeting Agenda** - This template will allow users to create meeting notes with a custom header. **not implemented yet**

+### PWD Report

+### PWD Memo

+### PWD Meeting Agenda

 ## Palettes and `ggplot2` scales

 This package provides functions that allow you to easily add PWD